“I can’t see the Wastelands,” Chantal whispered.

 “That it is,” Maya agreed.
 “Come now.
 I want to see your grandfather before his meeting with Elder Conciliate Caprie.”

 Chantal nodded, gulping, and followed.
 A very large man stood guard outside the throne room.
 He looked straight ahead, and his expression was hard.
-Any who didn’t know the man behind the scowl would think twice before approaching him, but Maya had known him from her childhood.
+Any who didn’t know the man behind the scowl would think twice before approaching him, but Maya had known him from her fourth year.

 “Good morning, Raman,” she said as they approached.
 “Would you tell the king I’m here with a guest he’ll wish to meet?”

 His eyes raked over Chantal; assessing her as they did any new visitor to the king.
 Maya glanced back at the girl, noticing her gaze had fallen to the long sword Raman wore at his side.
-She turned back to the guard as he bowed before entering the room beyond.
+She turned back to the guard as he bowed, then pulled the heavy door open and entered the room beyond.

 “No need to be nervous,” Maya said.
 “He’s a good man with a kind heart.”